FlexMeasures/flexmeasures/documentation/views/admin.rst

 Administration
 **************

-The administrator can edit assets and user accounts here.
+The administrator can edit assets and users here.

 Assets
 ------